Lada: Post-Soviet era

+a state-owned entity, NAMI, for one symbolic Ruble.
+The deal, however, included various opportunities within a six year window for Renault to buy back its assets.
+Following the sale, production of all the more modern (with many overseas components) models ceased.
+After three months of no car production, Lada's parent, AvtoVAZ, resumed production of older models such as the Niva and a simplified version of the Granta.
+More advanced models were not able to be produced due to strict sanctions imposed on Russia due to the invasion.
+In April 2023, Lada announced that a locally modified version of the Vesta (Vesta NG) was ready for mass assembly.

+Business Insider reported that as a result of international sanctions imposed following the 2022 Russian invasion of Ukraine, Lada switched to producing vehicles with no airbags, similar to new cars in Latin America, including the Kia Rio, Kia Picanto, Hyundai Grand i10, Mazda 2, Chevrolet Spark and the Chevrolet Onix, as neither the frontal airbag nor anti-lock braking systems (ABS) in new cars are compulsory in many Latin American countries.

 Branding

 The first official logo for AvtoVAZ was introduced in 1970.
 It was used by all its products irrespective of under which name they were marketed.
 This logo consisted of an upright, shield-like badge with a stylized Viking boat inside.
 In the mid-1990s, the company introduced a new logo, this time with a horizontal ellipse-like layout, still keeping the boat inside it.
 The logo design was maintained while being updated in 2002 and 2015.

 In 2004, AvtoVAZ officially ended the use of multiple designations for the Russian market, unifying from then on, all its products under the Lada brand.
 It also established the use of the Latin script in that market to write both the Lada name and its model nameplates on cars, as well as marketing and documentation material.